-The purpose of this Section is to provide a catalog of pre-approved Public Open Space types that are appropriate to use within walkable urban environments.
+This Section provides a catalog of pre-approved Public Open Space types that are appropriate to use within walkable urban environments.

 OS.1B Applicability

 This section describes the guidelines for development of Public Open Spaces in the Form-Based Code Area.